 The St. Michael’s Golden-Domed Monastery dates back in the 12th century and contains some great artworks and worthy of a visit.
 Other notable attractions in Kiev include the Motherland Statue and War memorials, Babyn Yar, Maidan Nezalezhnosti, Kiev TV tower, One Street Museum, Mariinsky Palace, State Aviation Museum, German Military Graveyard and the Golden Gate of Kiev.

 Catching a train to Hidropark is always exciting for tourists where you can enjoy some time in the natural, beautiful city beaches.
 These beaches are a good way to spend summer days as you enjoy a beach volleyball game and purchase sharply from the nearby stalls.
 Podil is always a great place to take a stroll and see the beautiful scenery.
+Life in Ukrainian capital doesn’t stop with sunset and Kiev parties and nightlife are attractions for many young visitors of this city.
 You can also visit different ecological, eco-cultural, rock, and ethnic festivals in Kiev and nearby suburbs.

 The Orthodox Church is worth a visit and you can join part in a local service but Orthodox churches do not have seats and women are required to have their heads covered before entering.
 A local market at Andrew’s Descent has traditional collections and dolls which you can buy and take home.
 Kiev is notorious for tourist scams and robberies so you need to be cautious.